yujikiriki/yuubin/README.md

 Heavily based and inspired on [Aspirin](https://github.com/masukomi/aspirin) and [Courier](https://github.com/softprops/courier) projects.

 # Features
+* Simple to use.
+Embeddable.
-* Async email sending using futures
+* Async email sending using futures.
-* Sync email sending for non concurrent scenarios
+* Sync email sending for non concurrent scenarios.
-* Complete SMTP error handling and reporting
+* Complete SMTP error handling and reporting.
-* Uses the DNS MX record with the highest priority
+* Uses the DNS MX record with the highest priority.
 * Looks up the MX records through the hierarchy of subdomains.

 # License